danvk/aoc2022/README.md

 For kicks, I also added a linear implementation that performs the same regardless of sliding window length.

+Deno's aggressive autocomplete when you hit the `,` key is quite annoying.
+Filed <https://github.com/denoland/vscode_deno/issues/757>.

 ### Day 5 (49161 / 47164)

 Immediate reaction after seeing the input: "crap, they're going to make us do Towers of Hanoi on day 5!?"
 Fortunately not but maybe that will come later.